muratk3n/thirdwave/en/README.md

 ---

-From a cost / benefit standpoint EU losing just England wld be less painful for them than losing the entire UK.
-And for both Scots and
-N. Ireland staying in EU is more beneficial for them...
+From a cost / benefit angle EU losing just England wld be less painful for them than losing the entire UK.
+And for both Scots and N. Ireland staying in EU is more beneficial for them...
 So the English are the odd man out here.. everyone else benefits from letting *them* go

 ---